Links Page

 http://www.ihi.org/ is a not-for-profit organization working world wide primarily through fee-based programs.
 They have online courses among their other offerings.
 Safety is one of the things they list as a goal.
 They say that people all over the world need better healthcare and they ought to get it.

 It was founded in 1991 and is based in Cambridge, Massachusetts.
-There is a lot on their site that I did not have time to cover.
-If you have time and want to make a contribution, tell me what you can find out about them.
+They developed the Global Trigger Tool mentioned above, but there is a lot on their site that I did not have time to cover.
+If you have time and want to make a contribution, tell me what you find out about them.

 JAMA or Journal of the American Medical Association